quii/learn-go-with-tests/http-server.md

 We're resisting the temptation to use any routing libraries right now, just the smallest step to get our test passing.

-`r.URL.Path` returns the path of the request and then we are using slice syntax to slice it past the final slash after `/players/`.
+`r.URL.Path` returns the path of the request which we can then use [`strings.TrimPrefix`](https://golang.org/pkg/strings/#TrimPrefix) to trim away `/players/` to get the requested player.
 It's not very robust but will do the trick for now.

 ## Refactor